JosiahEdington/gym-log/README.md

 # gym-log

-This is a basic web application that tracks your workouts.
+This is a basic web application to track your workouts.